-Children become more likely to take part in other risky behaviours, often repeating behaviour they have witnessed at home – even very young children can learn to be combative and coercive if they are repeatedly surrounded by conflict .
+Children become more likely to take part in other risky behaviors, often repeating behaviour they have witnessed at home – even very young children can learn to be combative and coercive if they are repeatedly surrounded by conflict .
 In many families with an alcoholic parent, children find themselves having to take on a parental role to try and regain some control in an unpredictable environment .

 It’s best to address the problem directly.
 Hiding from an alcohol problem will not make it go away, and nor will it reduce the negative impact on those around you.

-As with many difficult issues, it’s important to keep an open communication with your children.
+As with many difficult issues, it’s important to keep open communication with your children.
 Frequent communication is the key to reducing your children’s risk of developing their own issues in later life.
 Your partner may be a good source of support in figuring out how to start these conversations.

-Once you have identified an alcohol problem, the best thing to do is seek professional help.
+Once you have identified an alcohol problem, the best thing to do is to seek professional help.
 Research shows that any negative effects on children are decreased when parents go through treatment for their addiction .

 There are currently over 800 agencies in the UK offering advice, treatment or support to people with addiction problems .
 Often, the easiest route to support is through your doctor, who can talk through your specific needs and direct you to further support.
 You can also search for local services through the NHS.

 Advisory Council on the Misuse of Drugs (ACMD) (2011).
 Hidden Harm: Responding to the Needs of Children of Problem Drug Users.

 Barnard, M. & McKeganey, N. (2004).
 The impact of parental problem drug use on children: what is the problem and what can be done to help?
 Society for the Study of Addiction, 99, 552-559.